pkgeo-org/hydeout/_posts/2018-05-06-VectorTileWorkshop-Windows10.md

 * Search for Tippecanoe on [Docker Hub](https://hub.docker.com/)
 * Select the [jskeates/tippecanoe repository](https://hub.docker.com/r/jskeates/tippecanoe/)
 * Copy the appropriate command from the *Docker Pull Command* section of the page
-* Paste it at the Terminal prompt, and hit enter to run it
+* Paste it at the PowerShell prompt, and hit enter to run it

 	`docker pull jskeates/tippecanoe`

 ## 7. Create some vector tiles ##
 + Ensure Docker is running on your computer
-+ Start Tippecanoe container in interactive mode at the Terminal prompt
++ Start Tippecanoe container in interactive mode at the PowerShell prompt

 	`docker run -it -v c:\users\keump:/tippecanoe jskeates/tippecanoe:latest`

-    __(need to change to work in Windows environment and correct file name)__

 + You will see your command prompt change to look like `bash-4.3$`
-+ Use the tippecanoe command at the Terminal prompt to create vector tiles from the geoJSON file
++ Use the tippecanoe command at the PowerShell prompt to create vector tiles from the geoJSON file

 	`tippecanoe -o KingCo_2000_Census_BlockGroups.mbtiles KingCo_2000_Census_BlockGroups.geojson`